fre5h/DoctrineEnumBundle/README.md

 If you use [Doctrine migrations](https://github.com/doctrine/migrations "Doctrine migrations") in your project you should be able to create migrations for you custom ENUM types.
 If you want to create migration for the **new** ENUM type, then just use console commands `doctrine:migrations:diff` to create migration and `doctrine:migrations:migrate` to execute it.

-For the previous example of `BasketballPositionType` Doctrine will generate SQL statement, that looks like this:
+For the previous example of `BasketballPositionType` for MySQL DB (e.g.) Doctrine will generate SQL statement, that looks like this:

 ```sql
 CREATE TABLE players (